 San Telmo is one of BA’s oldest neighbourhoods and boasts a vibrant tango and arts scene.
-Its antiques markets, candle street lighting (known as ‘farolas’), cobblestones, and old buildings with original facades and décor, all add to the uniquely bohemian atmosphere.
+Its antiques markets, candle street lighting (known as farolas), cobblestones, and old buildings with original facades and décor, all add to the uniquely bohemian atmosphere.
 Independent clothes stores, galleries and boutiques sell eclectic garments, art works and jewellery, while old bars and poets' meeting places have barely changed in decades.
-Sundays buzz with activity as the main antiques market comes alive around the Plaza Dorrego; cafes, restaurants and bars teem with people, open-air tango dancers jostle for space.
-The Museo de Arte Moderno (MAMBA) is located here in a former tobacco factory, and look out for the colourful statues on the ‘Paseo de la Historieta’ (Comic strip Lane), which pay homage to Argentina’s best-loved comic characters like Mafalda, arguably the country’s most influential social analyst of the 1960s and 70s!
+Sundays buzz with activity as the main antiques market comes alive around the Plaza Dorrego; cafes, restaurants and bars teem with people and tango dancers jostle for space.
+The Museo de Arte Moderno (MAMBA) is located here in a former tobacco factory, and look out for the colourful statues on the ‘Paseo de la Historieta’ (Comic strip walk), which pay homage to Argentina’s best-loved comic characters like Mafalda, arguably the country’s most influential social analyst of the 1960s and 70s!

-Curious fact: It may now be a centre for trinket-hunting, but Plaza Dorrego in San Telmo was where Argentine independence was first declared in Buenos Aires in 1816.
+Trivia: It may now be a centre for trinket-hunting, but Plaza Dorrego in San Telmo was where Argentine independence was first declared in Buenos Aires in 1816.

-The most refined and ‘European’ of Buenos Aires neighbourhoods - and probably what people have in mind when they refer to Buenos Aires as "the Paris of the south," Recoleta is a wealthy residential area of great historical and architectural interest, thanks to its iconic buildings evocative of Parisian ‘petits hôtels’.
+The most refined and ‘European’ of Buenos Aires neighbourhoods - and probably what people have in mind when they refer to Buenos Aires as "the Paris of the south," Recoleta is a wealthy residential area of great historical and architectural interest thanks to its iconic buildings evocative of Parisian ‘petits hôtels’.
 Many of the city’s most luxurious hotels can be found in Recoleta.
-Its tree-lined avenues house fashionable restaurants, cafes, boutiques, malls and galleries, and its parks and plazas host street performances, art exhibits and craft fairs on weekends.
+Its tree-lined avenues are home to fashionable restaurants, cafes, boutiques, malls and galleries, and its parks and plazas host street performances, art exhibits and craft fairs on weekends.
 Look out especially for the craft fair in Plaza Francia.
 Recoleta Cemetery, the final resting place for generations of Argentine elites, is a stunning labyrinthine city for the dead, not to be missed.
-Amongst other attractions, Recoleta is also home to the Museo Nacional de Bellas Artes, the National Library, the Palais de Glace, the BA Design Centre and the Recoleta Cultural Centre.
+Among other attractions, Recoleta is also home to the Museo Nacional de Bellas Artes, the National Library, the Palais de Glace, the BA Design Centre and the Recoleta Cultural Centre.

-Situated riverside along the Rio de la Plata in a former commercial docks, modern Puerto Madero is the city’s youngest neighbourhood and a major gastronomic and business hub.
-Along the canals, former industrial warehouses have been converted into elegant bars, eateries and offices, in one of the most successful urban waterfront restoration projects in the world.
+Situated riverside along the Río de la Plata in a former commercial docks, modern Puerto Madero is the city’s youngest neighbourhood and a major gastronomic and business hub.
+Along the canals, former industrial warehouses have been converted into elegant bars, eateries and offices in one of the most successful urban waterfront restoration projects in the world.
 The iconic ‘Puente de la Mujer’ (Women’s Bridge), is the barrio’s dramatic centerpiece.
 Despite its many skyscrapers, the area makes a calming contrast to the bustle of the city centre, and its riverside walkways and green parks make it perfect for strolling, cycling or lingering over coffee and pastries in a riverfront cafe.

-Curious Fact: Buenos Aires has more theatres than any other city in the world.
+Trivia: Buenos Aires has more theatres than any other city in the world.
 Head westwards along the Avenida Corrientes from Avenida de Julio and you’re in Buenos Aires’ very own Broadway.

 Retiro is known principally for the enormous bus and train terminal of the same name, but it also contains high-end hotels, historic palaces and boutique shops.
 Across the street from the station is the Torre Monumental and a large square called Plaza San Martín, where the shopping streets of Calle Florída and Avenida Santa Fe converge.
 On one corner of the Plaza stands the iconic Art Deco Kavanagh building, which was at one time the tallest building in Latin America.